 Looking after the River Test at Mottisfont

-Providing that they are well managed, chalk streams provide wonderful habitats for a huge variety of species.
-Lush marginal fringes provide habitat for all manner of terrestrial insects and are vital in the reproductive cycle of river flies, which in turn provide food for the fish.
+Providing that they are well managed, chalk streams provide habitats for a huge variety of species.

+The results of the work we do are clear to see both on the banks and in the river; otters, water voles, kingfishers, grebes and the rare southern damselfly all thrive here.
 Numbers of juvenile salmon have increased dramatically, alongside a stable population of wild brown trout and at least 11 other freshwater fish species from tiny minnows and bullheads to huge pike.